bablokb/pcb-pico-datalogger/docs/blues-gateway.md

 Deployment
 ----------

 The source of the software is in `src.gateway`.
+The `notecard`-API libraries from Blues are in `src.misc/notecard`.

-It is complete with the exception of two configuration files: `config.py` and `log_config.py`.
+As usual, you have to provide two configuration files: `config.py` and `log_config.py`.
 The recommended way of building and installing the software is to use the Makefile in the toplevel directory:

-    make gateway CONFIG=xxx.py LOG_CONFIG=yyy.py DEPLOY_TO=gw_challenger
+    make gateway CONFIG=xxx.py LOG_CONFIG=yyy.py \
+                 USER_LIBS=src.misc/notecard DEPLOY_TO=gw_challenger

 This creates the directory `gw_challenger` with all the necessary files.
 See [Software deployment](./deployment.md) for details about